oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 Which Java environment should be used to run this example?
 ```

 On TEST2 vector store you will try with the main params set in the following way, how will change the quality of the answers.
+**IMPORTANT**: Clear history, pressing button **Clear** after each question, also if you change the parameters and repeat the same question.

   * LLM:gpt-4o-mini
   * TopK: 4